-• When moving furniture and heavy equipment, use luan board, plywood, or other similar covering to protect the floor.
+When moving furniture and heavy equipment, use luan board, plywood, or other similar covering to protect the floor.

 Each project is unique and different.
-Installation advice or recommendations are given as a courtesy and not intended to take the place of an installer's visual inspection, expertise or informed judgment, the end user / contractor on-site is ultimately responsible for ensuring that selected products are appropriate for local conditions and / or their final use of the product.
+Installation advice or recommendations are given as a courtesy and not intended to take the place of an installer's visual inspection, expertise or informed judgment, which will override any advice or recommendations given in the Installation Guidelines.
+The end user / contractor on-site is ultimately responsible for ensuring that selected products are appropriate for local conditions and / or the final use of the product.